nm-z/AutoML-V2/README.md

 ```
 This step ensures modules like `pandas` are available before running `orchestrator.py`.

+> **Note**
+>
+> The AutoGluon engine depends on the `autogluon.tabular` package.
+If this library is missing, `autogluon_wrapper.py` falls back to a simple `LinearRegression`, which severely limits model quality.
+Run `./setup.sh` or the `pip install` command above to install the full AutoGluon dependencies and avoid the fallback.

 ## Git Repository Structure

 This repository has three main branches: